 DWI Defense Attorney in McKinney

 At Rosenthal Kalabus & Therrian we have a team of experienced criminal defense attorneys with the skills and know-how to fight drunk driving charges.
 Our team has handled hundreds of drunk driving cases and we understand what it takes to build a solid case with your best interests in mind.
 We are aggressive about protecting your rights and defending your freedoms.
 If you have been charged with an alcohol-related offense contact the law office of Rosenthal Kalabus & Therrian for help.
-We will review the circumstances of your case and craft a defense strategy for your particular situation.
+A DWI lawyer in McKinney will review the circumstances of your case and craft a defense strategy for your particular situation.
 Don’t wait, time is of the essence when it comes to alcohol-related offenses.
 Call our office at (972) 369-0577 to schedule a consultation today.

 Table Of Contents